 In its place, your recipient will see a “This message was deleted” notice.
 But, you can only delete messages for up to seven minutes.
 Otherwise, you won’t be able to do that.

 It used to have a $1 fee per year, with the Facebook acquisition it’s now free.
-Most people are worried about their info being shared with Facebook, but WhatsApp has allowed users 30 days to opt-out of that option.
+Most people are worried about their info being shared with Facebook, but WhatsApp has allowed users 30 days to opt out of that option.

 If you’re a new user, you’ll get the chance to change your preferences.
 If you miss that opportunity, you’ve got two options.
-You can either stop using the service or accept Facebook to share your data with third-parties.
+You can either stop using the service or accept Facebook to share your data with third parties.

-Viber, another well known and popular messaging app with over 800 million users, is one of the closest competitors to WhatsApp.
+Viber, another well-known and popular messaging app with over 800 million users, is one of the closest competitors to WhatsApp.
 It does what a text message is intended to do.

 When it comes to features, Viber offers more than WhatsApp does.
 What makes Viber stand out is its “Viber Out” feature.
 With that feature, you can call non-vibers anywhere in the world at low rates.

-This app is an all-in-one communication app, it has many features that users might not even aware of.
+This app is an all-in-one communication app, it has many features that users might not even be aware of.
 You can send money, big files (up to 200 MB), back up your messages to iCloud, etc.

 Businesses have access to a public account, where users can join them to stay updated.
 They recently rolled out self-destructive secret chats, a feature that multiple messaging apps have incorporated lately.

 With over 1 billion users, Facebook Messenger is the second most popular messaging app.
 It is more than a messaging app.
-Messenger gets not only you connected but also make your conversation more productive.
+Messenger gets not only you connected but also makes your conversation more productive.

 Once you’re connected, the app makes sure it can take handle most of the common tasks in the conversation.
 Whether you want to send money, request an Uber/Lyft, share your location, receive details of an online order, Messenger got your back.